AntoinePinto/custom-decision-tree/README.md

 $$ I_{G} = 1 - p_0^2 - p_1^2 $$

 Since the Gini index is an indicator of impurity, partitioning is done by minimising the weighted average of the index in the child nodes $L$ and $R$.
-This is equivalent to minimising $ \Delta $ :
+This is equivalent to minimising $\Delta$ :

 $$ \Delta = \frac{N_t}{N} \times (I_G - \frac{N_{t_L} * I_{G_L}}{N_t} - \frac{N_{t_R} * I_{G_R}}{N_t}) $$